SPIN-UMass/censorlab/vm/docs/README.md

 # About
 Censorlab is a censorship emulation platform.

+# Updating this VM
+To update the vm, run `censorlab-update`

 # Configuration
 Configuration of the censor is done in `TOML` files and passed in with the `-c` flag.
 See `censor.toml` for configuration options.
 You probably want to copy censor.toml to your own config file and pass it in.
 The default censor.toml uses